-While drug dependency and addiction are increasing across the nation, there are many successful addiction rehabilitation centers in California that help their patients overcome addiction and achieve a life of sobriety.
-Two primary options for rehab include long-term and short-term treatment.
+While drug dependency and addiction are increasing across the nation, there are many successful addiction rehabilitation centers in California that help their patients overcome addiction and achieve a life of sobriety using a variety of different treatment lengths.
+The two primary options for rehab are long-term and short-term treatment.
 Short-term treatment provides a chance to become sober without requiring a long-term commitment.
 At the end of a 30-day treatment program, patients may continue onto a longer program, transition into an outpatient program, or get involved in an aftercare program to help maintain their sobriety.

 At the Genesis Recovery rehab center in San Diego, short-term treatment is offered to individuals ready to take the steps toward a sober life.
 Although short-term treatment is only 30 days, it has its advantages.
 In comparison to long-term treatment, short-term is usually less expensive and a more affordable method of recovery.
-It is also less time consuming; and can be less disruptive to the patient’s life.
-This option is especially beneficial to parents who have children or families to take care of, and cannot commit to long-term treatment.
+It is also less time-consuming and can be less disruptive to the patient’s life.
+This option is especially beneficial to parents who have children or families and cannot commit to long-term treatment.
 A shorter time spent in rehabilitation means that the patient spends less time away from their personal life, job, friends, and family.

 Short-term treatment programs are often a good starting point for individuals struggling with addiction.
-It may be difficult to commit to a long-term program, and most individuals are reluctant to do so.
-However, a 30-day program is short enough so that individuals that are otherwise unwilling might agree to participate in.
+It may be difficult to commit to a long-term program and most individuals are reluctant to do so.
+However, a 30-day program is short enough so that individuals that are otherwise unwilling might agree to participate.
 Although it is a shorter program, it still provides time for the patient to detoxify and begin to get used to a sober lifestyle.
-It establishes a strong foundation to change their mindsets, learn how to overcome their addiction, and apply what they have learned after their rehab program is over.
+It establishes a strong foundation to change their mindset, learn how to overcome their addiction, and apply what they have learned after their rehab program is over.

 If you are interested in a 30-day rehabilitation program, consider looking into the Genesis treatment center and rehab locations to start your search.
 A rehab program lasting only 30 days is a relatively short time commitment, but the payoffs of sobriety are lifelong.
 Sometimes a short-term program is exactly what an addict needs to begin their path to sobriety.